AfterShip/challenge/coding-challenge.md

 The data is available on [DataSF](http://www.datasf.org/): [Film Locations](https://data.sfgov.org/Arts-Culture-and-Recreation-/Film-Locations-in-San-Francisco/yitu-d5am).

-### Email Service
+### Email Service API

+1. Create an email npm package, which can be open source and reuseable in any other services.

-Create a service that accepts the necessary information and sends emails.
-It should provide an abstraction between two different email service providers.
+   The package should provide an abstraction between multiple email service providers.

-If one of the services goes down, your service can quickly failover to a different provider without affecting your customers.
+   If one of the services goes down, it can quickly failover to a another provider without affecting your customers.

+2. Create a service that accepts the necessary information and sends emails via RESTful API.

 Example Email Providers: